-2.9.
-Optical Parametric Oscillators
+2.9 Optical Parametric Oscillators

 We noted in the previous section that the process of difference-frequency generation necessarily leads to the amplification of the lower-frequency input field.
 This amplification process is known as optical parametric amplification, and the gain resulting from this process can be used to construct a device known as an optical parametric oscillator (OPO).
 These features are summarized in Fig. 2.9.1.
-Part (a) of the figure shows that in generating the difference frequency $\omega_i = \omega_p - \omega_s$, the lower-frequency input wave ω_s is amplified.
-Conventionally, ω_p is known as the pump frequency, ω_s the signal frequency, and ω_i the idler frequency.
+Here we adopt the standard notation (see part (a) of the figure) that the highest-frequency wave is known as the pump wave and the lower-frequency waves are known as the signal and idler waves.
+There is no consistent usage regarding the naming of the signal and idler waves.
+However, the desired output wave is typically referred to as the signal wave.
 The gain associated with the process of optical parametric amplification can in the presence of feedback produce oscillation, as shown in part (b) of the figure.
-If the end mirrors of this device are highly reflecting at both frequencies ω_s and ω_i , the device is known as a doubly resonant oscillator; if they are highly reflecting at ω_s or ω_i but not at both, the device is known as a singly resonant oscillator.
-Note that when an OPO is operated near the point of degeneracy ($\omega_s = \omega_i$) it tends to operate as a doubly resonant oscillator.
-The optical parametric oscillator has proven to be a versatile source of frequency-tunable radiation throughout the infrared, visible, and ultraviolet spectral regions.
-It can produce either a continuous-wave output or pulses of nanosecond, picosecond, or femtosecond duration.
+If the end mirrors of this device are highly reflecting at both frequencies $\omega_s$ and $\omega_i$ , the device is known as a doubly resonant oscillator; if they are highly reflecting at $\omega_s$ or $\omega_i$ but not at both, the device is known as a singly resonant oscillator.
+Note that when an OPO is operated near the point of degeneracy